 Williams was born in Los Angeles in 1956.
-Since joining David Zwirner in 2000, the artist has had six solo exhibitions at the gallery, including his first presentation at the London location in 2013.
-Marking his seventh gallery solo show, For Example: Dix-Huit Leçons Sur La Société Industrielle (Revision 18) which marked his first presentation at the London location in 2013.
-A solo show of new work by the artist is planned for November 2014 at David Zwirner Paris from November 2021 to January 2022.
+Since 2000, his work has been represented by David Zwirner.
+He has had six solo exhibitions at the gallery, including his first presentation at the London location in 2013.
+Marking his seventh gallery solo show, For Example: Dix-Huit Leçons Sur La Société Industrielle (Revision 19) presents the artist's new work at the gallery’s East 69th Street location in New York.
+The solo exhibition standard pose was on view at David Zwirner Paris from November 2021 to January 2022.